-Depending on the source, the old LeRay Mansion located on Fort Drum was constructed as early as 1804-1806, or 1825-27 with additional wings added in following years.
-Nevertheless, one thing is for sure: it’s one of the oldest mansions in Northern New York – and you know it’s old when articles from back in 1905 refer to it as “the old LeRay Mansion.”
+Depending on the source, the old LeRay Mansion located on Fort Drum was constructed as early as 1804-1806 or 1825-27, with additional wings added in following years.
+Nevertheless, one thing is certain: it’s one of the oldest mansions in Northern New York – and you know it’s old when articles back in 1905 refer to it as “the old LeRay Mansion.”
 Once described as one of the most beautiful homes in the United States, the mansion was added to the National Register of Historic Places in 1974.

-The following year, James Le Ray would received the following communication from Thomas Jefferson:
+The following year, James Le Ray received the following communication from Thomas Jefferson:

 The contents of the transcribed letter are as follows, with its actual spelling and grammar:

 I received lately a copy of your Address to the Agricultural society of Jefferson county in New York, which presuming to have come from yourself, they leave here to return you my thanks for the pleasure derived from it’s perusal.
 I see with great satisfaction these societies rising up, in different parts of the several states, and I expect from them much advantage to the agriculture of our country, by spreading generally a knolege of it’s best processes.

 We have lately established one in the district in which I live, under the title of the ‘Albemarle society of agriculture’ of which mr Madison is President, and many of its members are distinguished for correct and skilful practices in their farms. time will perhaps affiliate these district societies to a Central one in each state, and these again to a Central society for the United States, which will compleat their organisation. such selections of matter may then be made as may bring within moderate compass the most precious parts of the knolege of the whole. with my fervent wishes for the prosperity of your society accept the assurance of my great esteem and respect.